blbadger/blbadger.github.io/language-representations.md

 ### Approximate Token Mapping

 So far we have seen that language model transformer blocks are not invertible and that these models cannot distinguish between gibberish and English language.
-It may be wondered if this is due to the discrete nature of the input and language modeling head embeddings: perhaps the $\argmax$ of the pseudoinverse of $e_g$ does not find accurate tokens but maybe the second or third highest-activated index could.
+It may be wondered if this is due to the discrete nature of the input and language modeling head embeddings: perhaps the $\mathrm{arg max}$ of the pseudoinverse of $e_g$ does not find accurate tokens but maybe the second or third highest-activated index could.

 We can select the indicies of the top 5 most activated input token positions as follows: